 In 2021, PAIRIN published findings of its studies to show that the jobs in demand spanned all of the ten occupational areas: Information Technology, Sales, Project Management, Medical and Health, Customer Service, Accounting and Finance, Marketing, Education and Training, Business Development and Administrative.
-What was insightful about the research though was that these attributes (as it relates to remote working, working remotely, and work from home), regardless of sector were emphasized:
+What was insightful about the research though was that these attributes (as it relates to working virtually and working at home), regardless of sector were emphasized:

 - Assertiveness and Critical Thinking

 - Accurately Detect and Manage Emotions

 - Effectively Manage Conflict

 - Superb Social Engagement and Communication

 Around the same time, Randstad USA, analyzed the job market shortly after the COVID-19 pandemic to determine the projected industry winners and those losing ground.
 The hospitality industry lost about $534 million in earnings.
 The retail sector lost out to online stores who increased their sales by 74% in the first quarter of 2020 alone.
 Healthcare experienced an uneven impact according to Randstad, while the Technology sector fell by just 2.6%, experiencing minimal impact.
 And much like the PAIRIN study, Randstad found too that employers were looking for these transferrable skills:

 - Problem solving